GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-pubsub.md

         health_check:
           enable_health_check: False

+        # Optional scaling configuration
+        automatic_scaling:
+          min_num_instances: 1

    Be sure to replace the `[SECRET_KEY]` with a secret key for Rails sessions.

-   Note that the health check is disabled here because the workers service is not running a web server and cannot respond to the health check ping.
+   Note that the health check is disabled here because the worker service is not running a web server and cannot respond to the health check ping.

+   As mentioned above, you can configure scaling for the worker service independently of the default (web) service.
+   In the `automatic_scaling` section, you have configured the worker service to start with 1 worker instance and dynamically increase the number of worker instances if CPU utilization surpasses the configured threshold (defaults to 0.5).
+For more information, see [scaling configuration options in app.yaml](https://cloud.google.com/appengine/docs/flexible/ruby/configuring-your-app-with-app-yaml#services).

 1. Deploy both services to App Engine

-        gcloud app deploy app.yaml workers.yaml
+        gcloud app deploy app.yaml worker.yaml

 ## Verify your background queuing works